gautamchangedia15/Drum-Kit/README.md

 ## Usage
 Once you have the project running, you can play the drum sounds in the following ways:

-- Press the corresponding keys on your keyboard (A, S, D, F, G, H, J, K, L)
+- Press the corresponding keys on your keyboard ( W, A, S, D, J, K, L)
 - Click the drum buttons with your mouse

 Each drum sound is associated with a specific key or button.
 When you press the corresponding key or click the button, the associated sound will play and an animation will be triggered on the button.